 Now consider that the average cost for a car accident with non-fatal, disabling injuries is approximately $62,000.
 Imagine grappling with that kind of financial blow when you are too injured to work.

-At The Law Offices of Jeffrey S. Glassman, our Massachusetts auto accident attorneys understand how overwhelming this can be.
+At Jeffrey Glassman Injury Lawyers, our Massachusetts auto accident attorneys understand how overwhelming this can be.
 It can breed desperation and lead to signing a quick settlement agreement, even though the terms are unfair given the extent of losses.